 - Enter the subject and a message, and then click Submit.

-This generates a new event targeting the recipients listed and delivers notifications across the users' devices.
+This generates a new alert targeting the recipients listed and delivers notifications across the users' devices.
 If a conference bridge was selected, the user is invited to join the conference bridge, or they can escalate to the next person in line.